rocky-linux/documentation/docs/books/lxd_server/09-snapshot_server.md

 This chapter uses a combination of the privileged (root) user, and the unprivileged (lxdadmin) user, based on the tasks you are executing.

 As noted at the beginning, the snapshot server for LXD must be a mirror of the production server in every way possible.
-The reason is that you might need to take it to production if the hardware fails on your primary server, and having backups, and a quick way to restart production containers, keeps those systems administrator panic telephone calls and text messages to a minimum.
+The reason is that you might need to take it to production if the hardware fails on your primary server, and having backups, and a quick way to restart production containers, keeps those system administrator panic telephone calls and text messages to a minimum.
 THAT is ALWAYS good!

 The process of building the snapshot server is exactly like the production server.
 To fully emulate our production server set up, do all of **Chapters 1-4** again on the snapshot server, and when completed, return to this spot.

 You are back!!
-Congratulations, this must mean that you have successfully completed the basic install for the snapshot server.
+Congratulations, this must mean that you have successfully completed the basic installation for the snapshot server.

 ## Setting up the primary and snapshot server relationship